 Help Great Things Happen When You Donate A Car To Charity

 Positive stories are great, and our partner Make-A-Wish makes positive things happen every day.
-You can help them in their effort to make every wish come true for children with life-threatening medical conditions by doing something as simple as donating a car.
+You can help them in their effort to make every wish come true for children with critical illnesses by doing something as simple as donating a car.
 When you donate a car to Wheels For Wishes you are helping fund wishes in your community.
 We auction off or recycle used vehicles to benefit Make-A-Wish.
 Plus, your car donation is tax deductible!
 Just give us a call at 1-877-431-9474 or go online and fill out the donation form.
 Your vehicle will be picked up or towed away for free and could be on its way to making a wish come true in just a few weeks.
 Make your donation today, and help make your community a better place to live.